Goddhi/Continuous-Integration-with-JENKINS-and-NFS/server.md

 Configuring Apache with a LoadBAlancer and DEVOPS TOOLING WEBSITE SOLUTION with NFS

-<h3>Step `</h3>
+<h3>Step 1</h3>
     <h4>Prepare NFS Server</h4> <br>
-        Create an EC2 Ubuntu VM<br>
+        - Create an EC2 Ubuntu VM<br>
-         create 4 EBS volume and attach it to the NFS Server (make sure the ebs volumes are in th same availability zone with NFS server)<br>
+        - create 4 EBS volume and attach it to the NFS Server (make sure the ebs volumes are in th same availability zone with NFS - server)<br>
-        SSH into the NFS server<br>
+        - SSH into the NFS server<br>
-        view the list of the attached disks command : `lsblk`
+        - view the list of the attached disks<br>
+            command : `lsblk`
-        Create  partions xvdf disk
+        - Create  partions xvdf disk
-        command : sudo gdisk /dev/xvdf
+            command : `sudo gdisk /dev/xvdf`
-        do same for the rest of the disk
+        - do same for the rest of the disks

   Then install the lvm2 package using the following command: command : sudo yum install lvm2